m-cat/Descent/README.md

 ## What is Descent?

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
-It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.
+It will differ from most conventional roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

 ## Building